 Private Ice Skating Lessons with IceSkating.London instructors range in price starting at £12.50 – £15 per quarter hour, depending on your chosen instructor.

 A maximum of 2 people can share a lesson.
 Siblings can share a lesson, as can any 2 people.
-It’s a great way to get twice the coach time for the same price.
+It’s a great way to make a high quality learning experience easier on the wallet.

 More Ice Skating Questions